edgedb/edgedb/docs/datamodel/triggers.rst

 .. note::

     Triggers cannot be used to modify the object that set off the trigger.
-This functionality will be addressed by the upcoming :eql:gh:`mutation rewrites
-    <#4937>` feature.
+    Instead, you should use :ref:`mutation rewrites
+    <ref_datamodel_mutation_rewrites>` for this.

 Here's an example that creates a simple audit log type so that we can keep track of what's happening to our users in a database.
 First, we will create a